cysouw/diathesis/text/c09_adverbials.md

 b.
 Ich fahre schnell nach Hause.
 :::

 The situation is more interesting with preverbials.
-First, there are two special adjectival preverbials that are not resultatives, namely *los-* ([@sec:adverbial-inchoative-los]) and *weiter-* ([@sec:adverbial-continuative-weiter]).
+First, there are two special adjectival preverbials that are not resultatives, namely *los‑* ([@sec:adverbial-inchoative-los]) and *weiter‑* ([@sec:adverbial-continuative-weiter]).
 Interestingly, these two appear to be the only adjectival preverbials that are not resultatives.
 These non-resultative preverbials have an temporal aspectual interpretation.

 Second, the addition of a resultative preverbial regularly leads to a diathesis (see the summary in [@sec:adverbial-resultative-summary]).
 However there are also two highly productive patterns in which the addition of a resultative does not trigger a diathesis.
 With intransitive verbs an additional reflexive pronoun is needed ([@sec:adverbial-intransitive-resultative]).
 In contrast, with transitive verbs there is no reflexive pronoun.
 With those verbs the addition of a resultative does not have any syntactic repercussions ([@sec:adverbial-transitive-resultative]).

 ### --- Temporal aspect --- {.unnumbered}

-### *los-* Inchoative (*Inchoativ*) {#sec:adverbial-inchoative-los}
+### *los‑* Inchoative (*Inchoativ*) {#sec:adverbial-inchoative-los}

-The preverbial *los-* can be used without any diathesis.
-In that usage *los-* is a preverbial, but it is not a resultative preverbial (cf. [@sec:adverbial-resultative-predicates]).
-As a non-resultative preverbial *los-* indicates that an activity is starting, i.e. it marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
-An early discussion of this inchoative aspect of *los-* is presented by Storch [-@storch1978: 113-126].
+The preverbial *los‑* can be used without any diathesis.
+In that usage *los‑* is a preverbial, but it is not a resultative preverbial (cf. [@sec:adverbial-resultative-predicates]).
+As a non-resultative preverbial *los‑* indicates that an activity is starting, i.e. it marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
+An early discussion of this inchoative aspect of *los‑* is presented by Storch [-@storch1978: 113-126].

-This inchoative *los-* is clearly different from a diathesis marking 'detachment' that is also marked with *los-* [@next b], as discussed in detail in [@sec:adverbial-antiresultative].
-Diachronically, both uses of the preverbial *los-* are related to an older meaning of the adjective *los*, namely 'free'.
+This inchoative *los‑* is clearly different from a diathesis marking 'detachment' that is also marked with *los‑* [@next b], as discussed in detail in [@sec:adverbial-antiresultative].
+Diachronically, both uses of the preverbial *los‑* are related to an older meaning of the adjective *los*, namely 'free'.
 In contemporary German the adjective *los* basically means 'loose', which is not transparently related anymore to the inchoative meaning [@next a], only to the detachment meaning [@next b].

 ::: ex
 a.
 Der Junge rennt. \